Froala vs. TinyMCE: Which Is the Best WYSIWYG Editor?

 Froala makes it easy for teams to collaborate with hassle-free licensing

-Why isn’t the Froala editor open-source?
+Why isn’t the Froala editor an open-source WYSIWYG editor?

 • Open source is free.